Benefits of Cold Process Soap vs Commercial Soap

 Share

 In this guide, we'll break down exactly what makes cold process soap special, why it's gentler on your skin, and how to choose the right bar for your skin type.
-Whether you're dealing with eczema, acne, or just want healthier skin, understanding these differences can transform your daily routine.

 What Is Cold Process Soap?

 Unlike commercial soap, which is often made through hot process methods that strip away glycerin (to be sold separately for profit), cold process soap retains all of its skin-loving properties.
 The result?
-A bar that cleanses without stripping, nourishes without residue, and supports your skin's natural barrier.
+A bar that cleanses without stripping, nourishes without residue, and leaves skin feeling soft and cared for.

 7 Key Benefits of Cold Process Soap

-1. Natural Glycerin for Deep Hydration
+1. Natural Glycerin for a Softer, More Comfortable Skin Feel

-2. Gentle, Skin-Safe Ingredients
+2. Gentle, Skin-Friendly Ingredients

 Cold process soap is made with simple, recognizable ingredients: plant-based oils, lye (which is completely transformed during saponification), and optional natural additives like essential oils or clays.